 - Shopify charges certain fees on all payments received by an e-commerce store operator, whereas in WooCommerce, payment fees depend upon the payment processor selected by the e-commerce store owner.

 - Shopify offers an app shop, which comes in both free and paid forms.
 These apps enable users to enhance the functionality of their e-commerce storefront.
-Whereas, WooCommerce comes with a wide array of plugins which can be used to improve the functionality of their e-commerce storefront.
+Whereas, WooCommerce comes with a wide array of plugins that can be used to improve the functionality of their e-commerce storefront.

 - Shopify offers 24/7 customer support whereas WooCommerce provides customer support through a help desk and extensive software documentation.